Global CO2 Concentrations Reaching High of 400 ppm for First Time in Human History

 Charles David Keeling was the first to document the rise in carbon dioxide concentration.
 Keeling laid the basis for investigating the global behavior of atmospheric CO2, known as the Keeling Curve, using infrared gas analyzers to measure the atmospheric CO2 concentration at remote locations around the world.
 He recorded an atmospheric CO2 concentration of 313 parts per million at Mauna Loa in March 1958.

-Analysis of bubbles in ice cores at different depths in ice sheets prior to 1958 shows that CO2 atmospheric levels have risen steadily from 280 parts per million at the start of the industrial revolution two centuries ago, according to two researchers at the University of Wyoming.
+Analysis of bubbles in ice cores at different depths in ice sheets prior to 1958 shows that CO2 atmospheric levels have risen steadily from 280 parts per million at the start of the industrial revolution two centuries ago.

 “This is one milestone no one should be happy about reaching,” said Citizens Climate Lobby executive director Mark Reynolds in a statement.
 “Our civilization has altered the balance that nature carefully maintained for hundreds of thousands of years.
 We risk tragic consequences if we fail to restore that balance.”